|Protecting Against National Security Threats Through FCC Programs|

 To inform future actions to address national security threats to USF-funded networks, the Commission is collecting information to determine the extent to which equipment and services, including software, produced or provided by Huawei or ZTE, along with their subsidiaries, parents, and/or affiliates, exist in our communications networks.

-Entities with potentially prohibited equipment must:
+Entities with potentially prohibited equipment were required to:

 - affirm that their network contains and/or relies on potentially prohibited equipment;